jakebrokaw/jakebrokaw.github.io/_posts/2018-02-18-moving-to-the-northwest.md

 Sarah and I first met each other on the west coast during a  summer internship five and a half years ago.
 Since then, we’ve talked about moving back that way at some point.
 While we’ve truly enjoyed the last few cities we’ve lived in, this next move is special because we’re finally heading back to the west coast where it all began.<!--more-->

 As with anything we do, we’re making the trip out there an adventure.
-We’re leaving Tulsa on Friday, March 2nd and will drive all the way to Denver.
+We’re leaving Tulsa on Friday, March 2nd and driving up to Denver.
 We’ll stay there for the weekend and then drive up to Salt Lake City, where we’ll be staying for a week while we continue working (#remotelife).
 The following weekend, we’ll drive up to Boise where we’ll stay for another week.
 Finally, we’ll make our way to our new "home" in...

 <br>
 ![I am not you]({{ site.baseurl }}/images/blog/kd-portland.jpg)